-I remember back in Massage Therapy school, one of the things our teachers always told us was to never sign a contract that had a ridiculous ‘non-competition’ clause.
+I remember back in Massage Therapy school, one of the things our teachers always told us was to never sign a contract that had a non-competition clause.

-If you haven’t heard that term before, a non-competition clause is a line in a contract that prohibits you from opening a similar business (like another massage therapy clinic…) within a certain distance for a certain period of time.
-For example, a contract might state that if you were to leave the clinic, you wouldn’t be able to open another massage business within a 3 kilometers radius of their clinic for a period of 1 year.
+If you haven’t heard that term before, a non-competition clause is a line in a contract that prohibits you from opening a similar business (like another massage therapy clinic) within a certain distance for a certain period of time.
+For example, it might state that if you were to leave the clinic, you wouldn’t be able to open another massage business within a 3 kilometers radius of their clinic for a period of 1 year.
 Doing so would put you at risk of legal action.

 The ins and outs of whether these clauses are truly legal aside (we all know I’m not a lawyer, so I’m not the best person to ask about these things anyway), they’re common in a lot of ‘associate’ therapist contracts.
-I’m pretty sure every one that I signed in my years as an RMT had a non-compete clause.
+In fact, I believe all the contracts I signed for the years I was a massage therapist had one of these clauses in them.

-But have you ever stopped to ask yourself WHY these things are so common?
-Why we don’t like them?
-Why they continue to exist?
+But have you ever stopped to ask yourself why these clauses are so common?

 That’s fair.
-Everyone has bills to pay, no one wants to feel like their business is losing out to the new place across the street.
+Everyone has bills to pay, and no one wants to feel like their business is losing out to the new place across the street.

 But let’s look deeper at this.